clojure-emacs/clj-refactor.el/ROADMAP.md

 `clean-ns` are the first targets - none of them need the AST index, so they can move without dragging the slow analyzer along.

-The idiosyncratic, dependency-heavy parts (yasnippet snippets, hydras, multiple-cursors integration) stay in clj-refactor.el.
+The idiosyncratic parts (e.g. the yasnippet-based ns/defn snippets) stay in clj-refactor.el.
 They don't belong in CIDER core.

 ### Make the analysis fast and robust